Kathy Zarling Award of Excellence

 In 2023, we renamed the award of excellence to honor Kathy Zarling.
 Kathy was a chart member of MNACPVR starting back in 1990.
 She served as a Board member, President, Chair and on numerous committees.
 She has worked in nursing since 1970 and although she is retired, continues to work for Mayo as a Smoking Cessation Specialist and as a parish nurse.

-Aaron was nominated for the Kathy Zarling Award of Excellence by coworker Corey Speaker.
+Aaron was nominated for the Kathy Zarling Award of Excellence by Kelsey Paarmann and Cassandra Merten.

-Here is what Corey had to say about Aaron and why he nominated him for the award:
+Here is what Cassandra had to say about Kara:

 Previous Recipients